LuckyLuckiest/Gangland_Warfare/README.md

 ### Exciting Missions and Challenges

+- **Jobs and Missions:**
+Take on jobs and missions as a criminal, cop, or civilian.
+Criminals can plan heists and manage hideouts, cops can clear criminal hideouts and tackle corruption, and civilians can own properties and complete diverse quests.

 - **Bounty System:**
 Set and claim bounties on players, adding an extra layer of excitement and competition.
 Whether hunting criminals or evading bounty hunters, every moment is packed with action.

 - **Wanted Levels:**
-Experience intense chases with a dynamic wanted level system that increases police presence as your infamy grows.
+Experience intense chases with a dynamic wanted-level system that increases police presence as your infamy grows.

 - **Heists and Robberies:**
 Plan and execute elaborate heists for big rewards, requiring strategy and coordination.

-### Engagin World Elements
+### Immersive World Elements

+- **NPCs:**
+Various NPCs, including police officers, SWAT teams, special forces, and dealers, populate the world and interact dynamically with players.

 - **Dealers:**
-Interact with black market and regular dealers for unique items and resources.
+Interact with the black market and regular dealers for unique items and resources.
+Use commands to create and manage dealers with interactive GUIs.

-- **NPCs:**
-Various NPCs offer missions, trade, and interact dynamically with the player.

 - **Casino:**
 Engage in casino games like poker and slot machines for a chance to win money and exclusive items.